 If you start your period and you don’t have any feminine hygiene products with you, you can always use toilet paper to make a temporary pad.
 Simply wrap the toilet paper around the crotch area of your underwear to make a temporary liner.

 Safety Note: Never insert toilet paper in your vagina.

 One of the hardest parts about waiting for your period to start is not knowing when it’s going to happen!
 What if you’re in class, or out with friends, or wearing something white?!

 It’s always a good idea to be prepared if you think you’re going to be starting your period soon.
-Have a trusted woman in your life help you make a “period kit” with a few pads, a change of underwear, some anti inflammatory meds to help with period cramps, a water bottle, and a dark chocolate bar.
+Have your mom or trusted adult in your life help you make a “period kit” with a few pads, a change of underwear, some tea packs to help with period cramps, a water bottle, and a dark chocolate bar.

 Keep that kit in your backpack, locker, or somewhere else that will be easily accessible on a daily basis.